KKOA/digital-box-tech-test/README.md

 ```
 php Calculator.php
 ```
-This ouputs the total to the command line.
+This outputs the total to the command line.